Xulab-SDFMU/PL_circuit_Social_Buffering_of_fear/README.md

 On a normal desktop computer with a broadband internet connection, the entire installation (including dependencies) takes less than 5 minutes.

 3. Demo

 3.1 Demo data
 A small simulated dataset is included in the demo_data (zip file).
 These files mimic the structure of real calcium traces and behavioral event logs.

 3.2 Instructions to Run on Demo Data
-(1) Launch Jupyter Notebook from the terminal:
+(1) Launch Jupyter Notebook from the terminal.
 (2) Open any of the analysis notebooks (e.g., 2-ONOFF_classification_SocB_Any_session.ipynb).
 (3) Change the file paths at the top of the notebook to point to the demo data folder.
 (4) Run all cells sequentially (Cell → Run All)